MRCC

 H -1.164478 0.354794 0.957387

-Alternatively, MRCC can also be called via ORCA program package as an interface.
-Whenever MRCC program used as an ORCA interface, it is restricted to single point energies but can also be used for rigid scan calculations or numerical frequencies.
+Alternatively, MRCC can also be called via ORCA program package (version 5.0.4) as an interface.
+Whenever MRCC program used as an ORCA interface, only OpenMP is viable and the methods are restricted to single point energies but can also be used for rigid scan calculations or numerical frequencies.

 Estimating computational requirements